 - Shrimps are mostly liked by all across age groups and is popular in almost all cuisines around the world (please correct me if I am wrong!)

-So you see there are plenty of reasons for shrimps to be a winner ingredient; but I don’t need any to validate my blind love towards this star seafood; I only need another batch of these copycat potato shrimp balls!
+So you see there are plenty of reasons for shrimps to be a winner ingredient; but I don’t need any reason whatsoever to validate my blind love towards this star seafood; I only need another batch of these copycat potato shrimp balls and I will be done for the day!
+The video will help you make this crazy stuff easily and after rolling first couple of potato shrimp balls on your own, you will get a hang of it and will start to enjoy the process.
+From then on, you will keep finding excuses to make these super-addictive snack over & over again!

 - Shrimp – 8 to 10, large